spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 ### I run another webserver on the same server where I wish to install Matrix.
 What now?

-By default, we install a webserver for you (nginx), but you can also use [your own webserver](configuring-playbook-own-webserver.md).
+By default, we install a webserver for you ([Traefik](https://doc.traefik.io/traefik/)), but you can also use [your own webserver](configuring-playbook-own-webserver.md).

 ### How is the effective configuration determined?